Posted in: Comics, Heritage Sponsored, Vintage Paper | Tagged: , ,

 The Long-Running Tiger Girl Saga from Fiction House, Up for Auction

 As explained in Fight Comics #32, Tiger Girl was a princess of a lost civilization from India who lived in a hidden kingdom in Africa.
 She was an excellent leader and fighter and who had control over a pair of tiger companions.
 The character typically spent her adventures protecting her domain from outsiders and others who meant harm.
-Fight Comics #33 elaborated on Tiger Girl's background, as it was discovered that her father, Rajah Vishnu, had brought her to Africa after the death of her Irish mother.
+Fight Comics #33 elaborated on the character's background, as it was discovered that her father, Rajah Vishnu, had brought her to Africa after the death of her Irish mother.

 Heritage Sponsored